talrasha007/node-kv/README.zhcn.md

 (function () {
     /* Date type can be:
      * string
-     * hex - hex string, will convert to a binary data equivalent to Buffer(str, 'hex') for storage.
+     * hex - hex string, will convert to binary data equivalent to Buffer(str, 'hex') for storage.
      * int32
      * uint32
      * int64